fearofcode/bateman/README.md

 After downloading data from the Internet and running through the optimization process, some sample values it might wind up spitting back would be something like "buy trigger = 0.1, sell trigger = 0.5, stop loss = 0.07".
 This would be interpreted to mean the following:

-> "If the stock price is currently up $0.10 or more since the beginning of trading, then BUY; if, after buying, the stock has gone up an additional $0.50, SELL.
+> "If the stock price is currently up $0.10 or more since the beginning of trading and we haven't made any other trades today, then BUY; if, after buying, the stock has gone up an additional $0.50, SELL.
 Additionally, if, after buying, the stock price has gone down by $0.07 or more, sell.
-If we still haven't sold shares of stock and the end of the trading day is imminent, SELL, regardless of current share price".
+If we still haven't sold shares of stock and the end of the trading day is imminent, SELL, regardless of current share price.
+If we have traded once today, don't trade again until the next trading day".

 Notice how this is systematic, quantitative, and could be automatically executed by a computer without human intervention.
 This is why Bateman is a "trading system" or enables "systematic trading": it suggests a course of action that completely removes qualitative judgment or fickle human decision-making.